- Dismissal and termination of employment: lawyer in Amsterdam

 Call our lawyers in Amsterdam for all of your employment law needs and advice on Dutch Dismissal Law and termination of employment

 An employer should always follow a fair procedure when considering any dismissal.
 Our experienced solicitors (lawyers) offer comprehensive legal services to both employers and employees, both inside and outside of court.
 Our lawyers in Amsterdam will support you in all fields of Dutch Labour and Employment law.
-For further information regarding Dutch Dismissal Law and termination of employment, or assistance, contact our attorneys Employment Law in Amsterdam.
+If you are looking for employment law advice on dismissals or any other issue regarding Dutch Dismissal Law, contact our attorneys Employment Law in Amsterdam.